MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ClinicalImpressionProblem.md

 ---
-title: ClinicalImpressionProblem - Common Data Model | Microsoft Docs
+title: ClinicalImpressionProblem in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: This a list of the relevant problems/conditions for a patient.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Clinical Impression Problem
+# Clinical Impression Problem in electronicMedicalRecords

 This a list of the relevant problems/conditions for a patient.